pepper-jk/thesis_bachelor_tud/README.md

 This is necessary as a flow is the conditional counterpart to a sequence of packets.
 We aim to test the effectiveness of the different RNN architectures in regards to our problem and in the context of condRNNs.

+## LaTeX Code

+This repo contains the LaTeX code of my bachelor thesis.

+If you are looking for the rendered document, either get the official publication at [TUprints](https://tuprints.ulb.tu-darmstadt.de/20630) or see the [latest release](https://github.com/pepper-jk/thesis_bachelor_tud/releases/latest) in this repo.

 ## Python Source Code

 > Coming soon.